5AU

 On 1 March 2021, 5AU commenced broadcasting on the new FM signal, 97.9FM.
 8 months later, in November 2021, 5AU, along with other stations owned by Grant Broadcasters, were acquired by the Australian Radio Network.
 This deal will allow Grant's stations, including 5AU, to access ARN's iHeartRadio platform in regional areas.
 The deal was finalized on 4 January 2022.
 It is expected 5AU will integrate with ARN's Pure Gold Network, but will retain its current name according to the press release from ARN.

+In November 2025 5AU vacated its studios of more than 70 years in Denton Court, Port Augusta and moved to new studios on Main Road in Port Pirie, along with sister stations 5CS and Magic 105.9.

-Source/s: Australian AM Radio History by Bruce Carty Ph.D.
-Amplitude Modulated Broadcast Stations in South Australia By Lloyd Butler.
+Source/s: Australian AM Radio History by Bruce Carty PhD Amplitude Modulated Broadcast Stations in South Australia By Lloyd Butler.
 Public domain and Generic Australian radio announcers history.